MicrosoftDocs/SupportArticles-docs/support/windows-server/system-management-components/troubleshoot-wmi-high-cpu-issues.md

 To collect and analyze this data, you can follow the step-by-step instructions:

-1. Identify the PID of the *WmiPrvSE.exe* that is consuming the CPU using the methods described above.
+1. Identify the PID of the *WmiPrvSE.exe* that's consuming the CPU usage using the methods described above.
 2. Download the WMIMon.exe tool from [GitHub - luctalpe/WMIMon](https://github.com/luctalpe/WMIMon).
 The tool is to monitor WMI activity on Windows.
 3. Extract the contents of the *WMIMon_Binaries.zip* file to a folder on your computer.
 4. Open a command prompt as an administrator and go to the folder where you extracted the WMIMon files.
-5. Execute the *WMIMon.exe* file by typing `WMIMon.exe` in the command prompt and pressing <kbd>Enter</kbd>.
+5. Execute the *WMIMon.exe* file by entering `WMIMon.exe` in the command prompt and pressing <kbd>Enter</kbd>.
 6. WMIMon will now start monitoring the WMI calls made by processes on the system, including the one identified in step 1.
 7. WMIMon displays information such as the client process ID, the WMI namespace called by the operation, the WMI class name, and the user account used to make the request.
 8. Analyze the output from WMIMon to identify which process(es) is making frequent WMI calls and potentially causing high CPU usage.